Intel has paths around Trump's China tariffs, analysts say

 "Trade wars in general are going to be bad for the global economy, and semiconductors tend to be global," said Bernstein analyst Stacy Rasgon.

+Jimmy Goodrich, vice president of policy for the Semiconductor Industry Association, said chipmakers could be forced to pay tariffs on their own products simply for doing a small portion of the work in China.

-"We should be talking about a policy frame work that supports, not slows down, an industry that, unlike many others, still manufactures here in the US," Goodrich said.
+"We should be talking about a policy framework that supports, not slows down, an industry that, unlike many others, still manufactures here in the US," Mr Goodrich added.
+REUTERS

+READ MORE: Xi can make life difficult for US companies after Trump threat